bioint/DSEO/README.md

 ## License
-Given that the DSEO is used with the [ERuDIte Training Resource Metadata Standard](https://github.com/bioint/erudite-training-resource-standard), which has its foundations in Schema.org, the DSEO is also licensed under the Creative Commons Attribution-ShareAlike License (version 3.0).
+Given that the DSEO is used with the [ERuDIte Training Resource Metadata Standard](https://github.com/bioint/erudite-training-resource-standard), which has its foundations in [Schema.org](https://schema.org/), the DSEO is also licensed under the Creative Commons Attribution-ShareAlike License (version 3.0).
 The license is available at: [http://creativecommons.org/licenses/by-sa/3.0/](http://creativecommons.org/licenses/by-sa/3.0/).

-Please see [Schema.org's terms](https://schema.org/docs/terms.html) for additional details regarding the Creative Commons Attribution-ShareAlike License (version 3.0) in their domain.